If you're thinking of giving running a go for the first time here are a few tips to get you started.

 START WITH RUNNING AT AN EASY PACE.

-As you transition from walking and running to a continuous run make sure you still keep the running at a comfortable pace.
+As you transition from walking and running to a continuous run make sure you keep the running at a comfortable pace.
 Aim to finish your run feeling good and not flat on your back.
-If you run too fast or too far when you’re not ready it will be less of a positive experience, and you'll probably feel very stiff for a few days!
+If you run too fast or too far when you’re not ready it will be less of a positive experience, and you could feel very sore for a few days too!
 Mild aches and stiffness is ok but too much is a sign you are overdoing it and that you need to slow down a little.
 If you don't listen to your body you're more likely to pick up an injury.

 REST IS GOOD!

 Rest days are very important to allow your body time to adapt to running.
 As a new runner your body will need longer to recover as you are less accustomed to this new activity.
 As you progress your body will slowly adapt and you'll become more conditioned to run.
 As your ability improves further you'll find you will be able to run for more consecutive days in a row without feeling unduly tired or sore.

 FIND SOME RUNNING BUDDIES!

 The moral support from running with others can be really beneficial and so you could consider running with someone or joining a running group.
 There are lots of beginner groups →

 You don’t have to run with other people all the time but for some of you it could really help.
 My joy of running is a mixture of running alone and with others and it really is a personal preference.